SNL co-host Musk calls Dogecoin "a hussle" - price plunges by a third - BizNews.com

 In the character of the financial expert, Musk also called Dogecoin “the future of currency, it’s an unstoppable financial vehicle that’s going to take over the world.”

-Meanwhile, DCG Holdco Inc. CEO Barry Silbert posted on Twitter hours before the “SNL” episode that he’d gone short Dogecoin via a leveraged token, and that it was time for people to convert Dogecoin into Bitcoin.
-He later added that if Dogecoin hits $1 by May 31, $1 million would be donated “to a charitable cause selected by the Dogecoin community.”
+Meanwhile, DCG Holdco CEO Barry Silbert posted on Twitter hours before the “SNL” episode that he’d gone short Dogecoin via a leveraged token, and that it was time for people to convert Dogecoin into Bitcoin.
+He later added that if Dogecoin hits $1 by May 31, $1m would be donated “to a charitable cause selected by the Dogecoin community.”

 Bitcoin, the largest cryptocurrency, retreated more than 1% to about $58,000.
-Musk’s Tesla Inc. announced in February that it had bought $1.5 billion of Bitcoin, and the head of the electric-car giant himself has spoken of the digital asset in favorable terms.
+Musk’s Tesla announced in February that it had bought $1.5bn of Bitcoin, and the head of the electric-car giant himself has spoken of the digital asset in favourable terms.

 Cyril Ramaphosa: The Audio Biography